Arthi-chaud/arthi-chaud.github.io/_tabs/about.md

 Using neovim, btw :)

-You can find my socials somewhere at in the navigation bar.
+You can find my socials somewhere at the bottom of the navigation bar.
 Feel free to reach out!

-Oh and you can find by CV [here](https://github.com/Arthi-chaud/Curriculum-Vitae/releases)
+Oh and you can find my CV [here](https://github.com/Arthi-chaud/Curriculum-Vitae/releases)

 Cheers!